tud-amt/tud-amt.github.io/content/authors/Sid/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Cooperations with Research Groups
+  - Cooperation with Research Groups
 ---